IgorDeo/IgorDeo/README.md

 ## Hi there 👋

 - My name is Igor Deo Alves, I'm an computer science student at Universidade Federal Fluminense.
-- I'm currently a Software Developer Intern at Grana Capital.
+- I'm currently a Software Developer at MCS Markup.

 <div>